rrobinlee/deepfake-image-detection/README.md

 ## Face Segmentation

 ### Model 1: MediaPipe Face Landmarker

+The MediaPipe Face Landmarker detects face landmarks and facial expressions in images and videos to identify human facial expressions, apply facial filters and effects, and create virtual avatars

+Model Overview:
+* Detection: Feeds the prepared image to the detector method.
+This runs the pre-trained model, containing the coordinates of 478 landmarks
+* Landmark Extraction: Extracts the indices for the specific landmarks that form the left eye, right eye, nose, and lips.
+It then uses list comprehensions to pull the actual coordinate data for those features.
+* Drawing: Takes a list of landmark coordinates and draws a small circle at each point on the image.
+This visualizes the model's output directly on the face.

 |Test1|Test2|Test3|Test4|Test5|
 |-|-|-|-|-|
 |<img width="636" height="658" alt="image" src="https://github.com/user-attachments/assets/e363d4ce-3425-4123-8506-d1370b03bc54" />|<img width="636" height="658" alt="image" src="https://github.com/user-attachments/assets/97665b39-4058-4ff7-8760-e828a96c7826" />|<img width="636" height="658" alt="image" src="https://github.com/user-attachments/assets/3a6a697a-e495-4387-b9e0-871a38da8e78" />|<img width="636" height="658" alt="image" src="https://github.com/user-attachments/assets/e678e452-f5c2-4be6-aa99-1c13a26b92a9" />|<img width="636" height="658" alt="image" src="https://github.com/user-attachments/assets/69edeff4-fbaa-45b1-8a05-568f17440d29" />|